kirschbombe/annotatedbibs/README.md

 # annotatedbibs

-Guide to annotated bibliographies created about a decade ago as a resource for students and researchers.
+Guide to annotated bibliographies created about a decade ago (in iWeb!) as a resource for students and researchers.